-- Administrative costs as agreed, if a booking is cancelled at least 45 days before the start of the trip
+- Administrative costs as agreed, if a booking is canceled at least 45 days before the start of the trip

-- A booking fee, if a booking is cancelled less than 45 days but at least 21 days before the start of the trip
+- A booking fee, if a booking is canceled less than 45 days but at least 21 days before the start of the trip

-- 50% of the price of the package, if a booking is cancelled less than 21 days but at least seven days before the start of the trip
+- 50% of the price of the package, if a booking is canceled less than 21 days but at least seven days before the start of the trip

-- 75% of the price of the package, if a booking is cancelled less than seven days but at least three days before the start of the trip
+- 75% of the price of the package, if a booking is canceled less than seven days but at least three days before the start of the trip

-- 95% of the price of the package, if a booking is cancelled less than three days before the start of the trip.
+- 95% of the price of the package, if a booking is canceled less than three days before the start of the trip.

-Travelers who fail to show up for their trip at the appointed time without cancelling their booking or who are unable to attend the trip due to missing documents for which the traveler is responsible, such as their passport, visa, proof of identity or vaccination certificate, will not be entitled to a refund.
+Travelers who fail to show up for their trip at the appointed time without canceling their booking or who are unable to attend the trip due to missing documents for which the traveler is responsible, such as their passport, visa, proof of identity, or vaccination certificate, will not be entitled to a refund.